dina-o/Technova-2021/README.md

 Cool website features I'm proud of:
 - Image Hover Text Overlay Effect with HTML & CSS
 - Dropdown options on menu
-- Intervative and Smooth transitions (buttons, go to next page etc.)
+- Interactive and Smooth transitions (buttons, go to next page etc.)

 Coded in HTML, CSS, and with love <333